 Once all the formulas are created, we can now utilize some of the visualization features to actually get these insights.

-So we’re going to create 2 visualisations.
+So we’re going to create 2 visualizations.
 First, we grab our latitude my longitude, and we go Total Sales.

 Then, we’ll place this filter (State) here and go Florida.
 This way, we only drill into Florida.